Pangaea: Formation

-Pangaea is only the most recent supercontinent reconstructed from the geologic record.
-The formation of supercontinents and their breakup appears to have been cyclical through Earth's history.
+Pangaea is the most recent supercontinent reconstructed from the geologic record and therefore is by far the best understood.
+The formation of supercontinents and their breakup appears to be cyclical through Earth's history.
 There may have been several others before Pangaea.

 Paleomagnetic measurements help geologists determine the latitude and orientation of ancient continental blocks, and newer techniques may help determine longitudes.
 Paleontology helps determine ancient climates, confirming latitude estimates from paleomagnetic measurements, and the distribution of ancient forms of life provides clues on which continental blocks were close to each other at particular geological moments.
 However, reconstructions of continents prior to Pangaea, including the ones in this section, remain partially speculative, and different reconstructions will differ in some details.

 Previous supercontinents

 The fourth-last supercontinent, called Columbia or Nuna, appears to have assembled in the period 2.0–1.8 billion years ago (Ga).
-Columbia/Nuna broke up and the next supercontinent, Rodinia, formed from the accretion and assembly of its fragments.
-Rodinia lasted from about 1.3 billion years ago until about 750 million years ago, but its exact configuration and geodynamic history are not nearly as well understood as those of the later supercontinents, Pannotia and Pangaea.
+Columbia/Nuna broke up, and the next supercontinent, Rodinia, formed from the accretion and assembly of its fragments.
+Rodinia lasted from about 1.3 billion years ago until about 750 million years ago, but its configuration and geodynamic history are not nearly as well understood as those of the later supercontinents, Pannotia and Pangaea.

-According to one reconstruction, when Rodinia broke up, it split into three pieces: the supercontinent of Proto-Laurasia, the supercontinent of Proto-Gondwana, and the smaller Congo craton.
-Proto-Laurasia and Proto-Gondwana were separated by the Proto-Tethys Ocean.
-Next Proto-Laurasia itself split apart to form the continents of Laurentia, Siberia, and Baltica.
+According to one reconstruction, when Rodinia broke up, it split into three pieces: proto-Laurasia, proto-Gondwana, and the smaller Congo Craton.
+Proto-Laurasia and proto-Gondwana were separated by the Proto-Tethys Ocean.
+Proto-Laurasia split apart to form the continents of Laurentia, Siberia, and Baltica.
 Baltica moved to the east of Laurentia, and Siberia moved northeast of Laurentia.
-The splitting also created two new oceans, the Iapetus Ocean and Paleoasian Ocean.
-Most of the above masses coalesced again to form the relatively short-lived supercontinent of Pannotia.
-This supercontinent included large amounts of land near the poles and, near the equator, only a relatively small strip connecting the polar masses.
-Pannotia lasted until 540 Ma, near the beginning of the Cambrian period and then broke up, giving rise to the continents of Laurentia, Baltica, and the southern supercontinent of Gondwana.
+The split created two oceans, the Iapetus Ocean and Paleoasian Ocean.

+Most of these landmasses coalesced again to form the relatively short-lived supercontinent Pannotia, which included large areas of land near the poles and a small strip connecting the polar masses near the equator.
+Pannotia lasted until 540 Ma, near the beginning of the Cambrian and then broke up, giving rise to the continents of Laurentia, Baltica, and the southern supercontinent Gondwana.